 What is the difference between Commencement and Convocation?

-Convocation and the PhD Ceremony – two ceremonies for Fulton Schools graduates
+Convocation – a ceremony just for Fulton Schools graduates

-The Fulton Schools Convocation ceremony is a high-spirited celebration of graduating Fulton Schools bachelor’s and master’s students and their achievements, presented by the Fulton Schools for our graduates and their families.
+The Fulton Schools Convocation ceremonies are a high-spirited celebration of graduating Fulton Schools (only) students and their achievements, presented by the Fulton Schools for our graduates and their families.

 The latest information on the Fulton Schools Convocation is always found on this website.